AI researchers translate language into physical movement

 JL2P is trained using the KIT Motion-Language Dataset.

-Introduced in 2016 by the High Performance Humanoid Technologies in Germany, the data set combines human motion with natural language descriptions that maps 11 hours of recorded human movement to more than 6,200 English sentences that are approximately eight words long.
+Introduced in 2016 by the High Performance Humanoid Technologies in Germany, the data set combines human motion with natural language descriptions that map 11 hours of recorded human movement to more than 6,200 English sentences of approximately eight words.